LayersOfAbstraction/LayersOfAbstraction.github.io/_posts/0001-01-28-Comparison_of_four_asset_management_software.md

 - Cons

 Open source projects have a habit of failing.
+Because of this there is poor documentation.

 ## InvGate Assets